 I paint nebulae and gems using the acrylic medium.
 By pouring layers of paint on wooden panels, I try to simulate the formation process of nebulae and gems.
 I imagine nebulae and gems formed in my paintings as the paint dry, condensing million or billion years of history in the process.
 I also paint with airbrushes and palette knives.

 Visual arts originate from the human vision.
 How do we actually see the world around us with our naked eyes?
 Is it possible to trick our vision system and create a new possibility of depth perception on a two dimensional surface?
 Inspired by the scientific research of vision science, I exploit the mechanism of our visual perception system to try to create a two dimensional painting surface where the perception of depth is ambiguous.

 My name is Chak Chun Lam, Calvin.
-I am an emerging visual artist who was born in Hong Kong in the 1980s.
+I am a part-time visual artist who was born in Hong Kong in the 1980s.

 I have a bachelor degree in System Engineering from the Chinese University of Hong King (CUHK) and a Diploma in Fine Art from the School of Continuing and Professional Studies of the Chinese University of Hong Kong.

-For me, the act of painting is not only a creative endeavour but also a formal meditation practice to tame my emotions and thoughts.
+I am now working as an independent part-time artist and have a studio in Hong Kong.
+For me, the act of painting is not only a creative endeavor but also a form of meditation practice.

 My artworks are collected by private collector.